DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/2025-04-29-creating-a-signed-in-page.md

 ---
-title: "Creating a signed in dashboard"
+title: "Creating a signed in dashboard for schools"
 description: "Why we created it and why it won't be included in the initial release"
 date: 2025-04-29
 ---

-## Why we wanted to try and created a dashboard for school users after sign in
+## Why we wanted to try and create a dashboard for school users after sign in

 We originally wanted to try and create a dashboard for school users after sign in to help schools by: